+PERS ONNEL SCHEDULE

 CLASSIFICATION 2022-23 ACTUAL NUMBER OF EMPLOYEES 2023-24 BUDGETED NUMBER OF EMPLOYEES 2023-24 ACTUAL NUMBER OF EMPLOYEES 2024-25 BUDGETED NUMBER OF EMPLOYEES

 Engineering Director 1 1 1 1

 Civil Engineer 1 2 2 3

 Construction Inspector 2 2 2 2

 GIS Technician 0 0.5 0 0.5

 Senior Administrative Assistant 1 1 1 1

 TOTAL 5 6.5 6 7.5

-2024-25 Operating Budget General Fund - Fleet Maintenance - Summary down time.
-To execute prompt repairs and maintenance on all
+2024-25 Operating Budget General Fund - Fleet Maintenance - Summary

-City vehicles in a most cost effective manner.

-The Municipal Garage is the service facility of the City which is responsible for the repair and maintenance of City vehicles and all mechanical equipment.
+Department Mission: down tin To maintain all City vehicles to help extend their lives and reduce down time.
+To execute prompt repairs and maintenance on all City vehicles in a most cost effective manner.
+Department Descriptio responsit all mec maintena products, maintain The Municipal Garage is the service facility of the City which is responsible for the repair and maintenance of City vehicles and all mechanical equipment.
 It provides regular preventive maintenance service, stocks and delivers fuel and lubrication products, keeps records on all vehicles and equipment and maintains parts inventories.
 This Department provides support for other operating departments of the City.

-- Provided maintenance and repairs for all fleet vehicles and equipment - Purchased new diagnostic software - Purchased fleet vehicles for annual fleet replacement program

-- Provide service to all city departments in an efficient and professional manner - Continue to look for ways to improve customer service - Implement new fleet management software
+2024 Accomplishmer equi • Purc Provided maintenance and repairs for all fleet vehicles and equipment Purchased new diagnostic software Purchased fleet vehicles for annual fleet replacement program 2025 Objectives: prof • Con Provide service to all city departments in an efficient and professional manner Continue to look for ways to improve customer service Implement new fleet management software Budget Highlights: • enditures for the losts and repair part Fleet Maintenance s.
+JND 101 GENERAL ET MAINTENANCE 2022-23 ACTUAL 20 023-24 BUDGET 2023-24 ESTIMATE 2024-25 CITY MGR RECOMMENDS 2024-25 APPROVED \$467,125 \$512,721 \$486,779 \$543,183 \$543,183

-The major budgeted expenditures for the Fleet Maintenance department are personnel costs and repair parts.

-FUND 101 GENERAL DEPT 195 FLEET MAINTENANCE

-2022-23 ACTUAL 2023-24 BUDGET 2023-24 ESTIMATE 2024-25 CITY MGR RECOMMENDS 2024-25 APPROVED \$467,125 \$512,721 \$486,779 \$543,183 \$543,183